Charles Wakefield, Jr. discovers new evidence that casts doubt on his murder conviction from 1975

 On January 31, 1975, Lieutenant Frank Looper was the Chief Officer of the Greenville County Sheriff’s Department’s anti-narcotics unit.
 He was inside his home while his father, Rufus, was working in the garage.
 Through a window, Vera Looper, Rufus’s wife and Frank’s mother, noticed a black man she found suspicious walking up the driveway and heading towards the garage.
 Concerned for her husband, Vera asked Frank to go check on his father.
 Frank took his service pistol and went into the garage.
 Vera saw the black man come out of the garage and then turn around and go back in.
 Moments later, she heard two gunshots and saw the black man run out of the garage.
 She went to the garage and found her husband and son shot.
 Both men had .32 caliber bullet wounds one-inch above their left ears.
 Both men died from their wounds.

-The initial investigation revealed three eyewitnesses: Vera Looper and neighbors Edna Mae Mashburn and Viola Owens, who were sitting on Owens’s porch with view of the Loopers’s garage.
+The initial investigation revealed three eyewitnesses: Vera Looper and neighbors Edna Mae Mashburn and Viola Owens, who were sitting on Owens’s porch with a view of the Loopers’ garage.
 Both neighbors saw a “colored boy” run out of the driveway and up the street.
 They described the man who ran away from the scene as 5’10” and 150-160 pounds with short, neat looking hair.
 Vera Looper was the only one of the three to testify at Wakefield’s trial.
 She had a clear view of the shooter, but could not identify him later.
 Vera did, however, state that the man did not have an afro, because he was wearing a hat.

 It is unknown what brought law enforcement’s interest to Wakefield, but on the evening of the murders, he was brought in on an outstanding warrant for a street fight and was questioned about the murders.
 He denied knowing anything.
 Police conducted a paraffin test, to determine if Wakefield had fired a gun, which he passed.
 He also passed a polygraph and a truth serum test.
-All efforts by police to link Wakefield to the Loopers’s shooting failed and Wakefield was released a few days later.
+All efforts by police to link Wakefield to the Loopers’ shooting failed and Wakefield was released a few days later.

 While in the jail, Wakefield met a man named Charles Brown and the two hatched a plan to try and collect reward money offered in the Looper case.
 Wakefield contacted Mike Bridges, who was the lead investigator, and told him that he was at the Looper garage the day of the shooting and saw Brown there.
 Bridges discovered that Brown was in jail the day of the shooting and the story fell through.
 Bridges became convinced that Wakefield was involved in the murders.